 The 2-3-5 soccer formation is a classic tactical setup that prioritizes offensive play, featuring two defenders, three midfielders, and five forwards.
 This formation is designed to create numerous scoring opportunities while maintaining a basic defensive structure, making it a popular choice for teams looking to dominate in attack.
 However, its reliance on a strong midfield can also expose defensive vulnerabilities if not managed effectively.

-Read MoreDefender Roles in the 2-3-5 Formation: Marking, Tackling, Distribution
+Read MoreCentral Midfielder Roles in the 2-3-5 Formation: Playmaking, Positioning, Ball Recovery

 Read MoreWhat is the 2-3-5 soccer formation?